scimma/blast/docs/acknowledgements/software.rst

 Blast is largely glue between already established software projects.
 It could not exist without them.
 If you use Blast, you must acknowledge and cite all of the following projects which Blast uses.
+We include a file with all citations in `BibTex format <../_static/acknowledgements.bib>`_.

 If you see your software being used in Blast and we have not cited you properly, please raise an `issue on GitHub <https://github.com/scimma/blast/issues>`_.